Howdy from the Transit Mobility Team!

 TTI is committed to developing tomorrow’s transportation workforce.
 A part of that commitment is manifest in our hiring and developing graduate students.
 Graduate student researchers conduct their own, independent research, support Transit Mobility researchers, and are engaged in team decision making.
 Learn more about our current graduate students!

-Ahmadreza Mahmoudzadeh is a Ph.D. student at the Civil Engineering department of Texas A&M University.
+Ahmadreza Mahmoudzadeh is a Civil Engineering Ph.D. student at Texas A&M University.
 He earned his Master’s and Bachelor’s degrees in Civil Engineering from Amirkabir University of Technology, Iran.
 His area of experience includes numerical and statistical analysis, optimization and behavior modeling, policy making, and planning.

 He is currently working as a graduate research assistant in the Transit Mobility Program at Texas A&M Transportation Institute (TTI).
 His research at TTI includes data analysis & modeling, visualization, transit scheduling, geospatial analysis, and information extraction from big data.